TixoRebel/pokehns-expansion/CONTRIBUTING.md

 ## Feature Requests

-This section guides you through submitting a feature request for pokeemerald-expansion, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting a feature request for pokehns-expansion, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

-- We use [GitHub](https://github.com/rh-hideout/pokeemerald-expansion/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen+label%3Afeature-request) issues to track feature requests.
+- We use [GitHub](https://github.com/TixoRebel/pokehns-expansion/issues/new) issues to track feature requests.

 ### What should I do before making a feature request?